-The following objectives are followed in the course of the monitoring programme implementation:
+The following tasks are to be solved in the course of monitoring:

-• Development of additional measures to mitigate the impact on Steller’s Sea Eagles during project operation phase, if required.
+• Develop additional measures to mitigate the impact on eagles during the operation of assets, if necessary.

 The eagle monitoring programme has been implemented since 2004 in line with recommendations made by the State Environmental Expert Review regarding the Sakhalin-2 feasibility study.
 From 2004 to 2008, studies were carried out in the north-eastern part of Sakhalin (Lunsky, Nabil, Nyisky, Chaivo, and the southern part of Piltun Bay), in the lower parts of rivers, as well as in the impact zones of assets under construction, such as the pipeline and the Onshore Processing Facility (OPF).
 Surveys were conducted twice a year: in spring, at the beginning of the nesting period, and in summer, at the end of the nesting period, when nestlings are old enough to leave the nest.
 The spring census results were used to assess risks and optimise the timeframe for construction activities.
 Mitigation measures, which were strictly monitored, were developed for each identified active nesting site.

 Since the completion of construction in 2010, which had the greatest impact during the nesting periods, spring surveys have no longer been carried out.
 The eagle population is currently monitored in the Nogliki district: within a 2 km corridor along the onshore pipeline route, within a 3 km area around OPF boundaries, and, for the purpose of representative comparison, in the control area on the northern shore of Lunsky Bay (Specially Protected Natural Area).

 The total number of Steller's sea-eagle breeding sites on Sakhalin ranges between 520 and 550.
 The main portion of the population on Sakhalin (about 65%) is concentrated around lagoon bays on the north-eastern coast.